jwolfe972/MLB-Analytics-Environment/README.md

     Step 2: Make Sure the Docker Engine is running (Open Docker Desktop or confirm the engine is running)

+    Step 3: Create a '.env' file in the 'airflow' directory.
+(This can be used for connecting external databases or services to airflow)

-    Step 3: Run the command: docker-compose up -d  or docker-compose up -d --build for a rebuild<- This command builds the compose stacks.
+    Step 4: Run the command: docker-compose up -d  or docker-compose up -d --build for a rebuild<- This command builds the compose stacks.
 It takes a while to initially start.

-    Step 4: Once Apache Airflow is up, first complete the steps specified in the Setting_Up_Slack_Connection_Airflow.pdf
+    Step 5: Once Apache Airflow is up, first complete the steps specified in the Setting_Up_Slack_Connection_Airflow.pdf

-    Step 5: If you are interested in the Pitch By Pitch Data unpause the 'baseball-savant-etl' dag.
+    Step 6: If you are interested in the Pitch By Pitch Data unpause the 'baseball-savant-etl' dag.
 This should start the DAG since it is a scheduled DAG.
 This should run and populate the Data Warehouse tables for the DIM and FACT tables in the sql_scripts/schema.sql file.

-    Step 6: If you are interested in the Game Prediction Model run the 'load_mlb_game_prediction' DAG to populate the baseball_stats table and deploy an ML model for predicting wins (DAG still in progress 🚧)
+    Step 7: If you are interested in the Game Prediction Model run the 'load_mlb_game_prediction' DAG to populate the baseball_stats table and deploy an ML model for predicting wins (DAG still in progress 🚧)

 ### Commands